HOV / HOT (Express) Lanes Frequently Asked Questions (FAQs)

 Dallas NTTA Toll Tag.

-8. How do I pay my METRO HOT Lanes toll?
+Q: How do I pay my METRO HOT (Express) Lanes toll?

-Clearly marked in each METRO HOT Lane are verification lanes
+A: Clearly marked in each METRO HOT (Express) Lane are verification lanes

 where drivers must declare whether they have passengers or not.
 At